How to watch Warriors vs. Thunder

-The Golden State Warriors will play against the Oklahoma City Thunder on Thursday night.
-The game will be played at 7:00 PM PT in San Francisco and can be watched on NBA TV and NBC Sports Bay Area.
+The Golden State Warriors get another shot at playing the Oklahoma City Thunder on Saturday night.
+The game will be played at 5:30 PM PT in San Francisco and can be watched on NBC Sports Bay Area.

 Previously with the Warriors: